blinkloader/slk/README.md

 ## Proposals / Contributions

 Would you like to improve the tool, or have any ideas how to make it better?
-Feel free to open an [issue](https://github.com/yarikbratashchuk/slk/issues).
+Feel free to open an [issue](https://github.com/blinkloader/slk/issues).

+## License

+MIT license